-- Pea Salad with Ham.
+- Add Ham.
 Cut leftover ham (Easter!) into bite-size pieces and lightly crisp the pieces in a skillet with some olive oil.
-Stir into the pea salad.
+Stir into the salad.
 We had the leftovers for dinner this way, and it made for a stellar all-in-one meal.

 - Pea Salad with Lettuce.
 Toss the leftovers with greens (arugula would be delicious) and a few extra splashes of vinegar and olive oil to turn it into a hearty entrée salad.

 - Vegan Pea Salad.
 While you will miss the salty somethin’ somethin’ from the bacon, if you’ll be serving this recipe to vegetarian or vegan guests, you can omit it and sauté the potatoes in a generous amount of olive oil instead.
 Since bacon is salty, season the salad with additional salt.
 It will still be delish!